aesophor/wmderland/README.md

 Just fook off

 ## What's not working yet
+* Smart floating like in i3wm
+* Switch between tiling and floating
 * User Configuration for defining keybinds, startup applications, colors... etc.
-* Terminate client peacefully using ICCCM.
+* Terminate client peacefully via ICCCM.

 ## What's working
 Super is hardcoded to `Mod4` (Win/Cmd) for now.
 This will be improved later.